Carl05-beepboop/Carl05-beepboop/README.md

 Hi there,

-Since I’m not big on small talk, I’ll just share a few essential details so you can understand why this profile was created.
+I’ll just share a few essential details so you can understand why this profile was created.

 I am a Brazilian physics student (who enjoys coding) and I created this GitHub profile to organize my college projects.
 It’s nothing fancy—not as code-focused as a computer science student’s profile, nor is it professional yet.
 Over time, I hope to learn more programming languages.
 For now, I am focusing on C and LaTeX for university, but I plan to study others eventually (like Python, Lua, MATLAB, and so on).